diego-rapoport/python_projects/README.md

 # python_projects
-A bit of my personal projects
+A bit of my personal projects writing in python